Shimady563/cofee-shop-app/README.md

 ## Future plans

-Now I'm working on porting data model to hibernate, which you can see in the branch `feature/hibernate`.
+There are 2 major branches in the repository:
+- Main branch is version of application that uses JDBC for data access.
+- Feature/hibernate branch is version of application that uses Hibernate for data access.

-Although the application is fully functional, there are some additional quality of life changes that can be made.
+Although both versions of application are fully functional, there are some additional quality of life changes that can be made.
 They include code refactoring, and some optimization.
 I also plan to wrap the application in a docker container, and implement a CI/CD pipeline in the future, as will learn those technologies.

 Additionally, I plan to port this application to spring, to compare the two approaches.
 This will also allow me to learn more about spring.
 You can find the application in my repository [here](https://github.com/Shimady563/coffee-shop-app-spring)

 ## Technologies used

-For application logic I use Java Servlets.
+- For application logic I use Java Servlets.

-For data access I use JDBC and Postgres.
+- For data access I use JDBC (Hibernate) and Postgres.

-For interface I use Bootstrap and Thymeleaf
+- For interface I use Bootstrap and Thymeleaf

-For test I use Junit and Mockito
+- For test I use Junit and Mockito

 I chose servlets and jdbc instead of spring and hibernate because I wanted to learn more about their work, I think